FreedyPlugins/FreedyPlugins/EnglishWiki.md

 Save the player data of the mini game.

-`/fut <player> addPlayerData <customdata> <amount>`
-It is added to the value of the player data of the minigame.
+`/fut <player> addPlayerData <customdata> <amount>` Adds to the value of the player data in the minigame.

 `/fut <player> execute <command>`
 Vanilla command execution